 Manufacturers and food distribution companies selling season-specific products rely on revenue management tactics to balance out their supply and demand between peak times and the rest of the year.
-One winning pricing strategy for optimizing profits in this area is fluctuating between higher rates when demand spikes, and reduced prices in off-peak periods.
+One winning pricing strategy for optimizing profits in this area is fluctuating between higher prices when demand spikes, and reduced prices in off-peak periods.
 This way you’re encouraging customers to shift their demand, which in turn allows you to maintain the efficiency of your supply chain.

 Revenue management of bulk and spot customers

 Most products can be offered individually at a higher price (spot sales) or in bulk at a lower rate.
 Effective pricing and revenue management in a supply chain strikes the right balance between the two, ensuring wholesale companies are bringing in optimal profit from their offering.
-You can achieve that through in-depth customer segmentation and strategic inventory management.

 It does take an all-hands-on-deck approach.
 All teams need to be on the same page to be able to execute an effective pricing and revenue management strategy.